Kambal85/-----/README.md

-I try to update my two blogs:   <a href="https://mohammedhashimkambal.medium.com/">Thoughts on Information</a>  and <a href="https://mhssulimanmn.medium.com/">Random Poems!</a>
+I try to update my blog  <a href="https://mohammedhashimkambal.medium.com/">Thoughts on Information</a>